shebashio/bigbang/blog/2-41-Release.md

 ## Team Achievements and Progress

-### Infrastructure Evolution

-Our infrastructure team has made substantial progress in modernizing our platform architecture.
-A major initiative currently underway is the strategic transition from RKE2 to EKS.
-The team has created a comprehensive migration plan and established an epic to guide this crucial transformation.
-Additionally, they are advancing the Repo Sync project toward MVP status while conducting thorough EKS cluster deployment testing.
+ they are advancing the Repo Sync project toward MVP status while conducting thorough EKS cluster deployment testing.

 ### Storage and Collaboration Enhancements

 - Comprehensive updates to Minio, Vault, Confluence, and External Secrets
-- Successfully migrated Mattermost CI pipelines from built-in PostgreSQL to RDS DB
-- Implementation of ESO cluster secret functionality
+- Implementation of ESO cluster secret functionality to allow for centralized secret management, dynamic secret injection, and cloud native integration.

 ### Security and Compliance Advancement